subrezon/lancer/readme.md

 Lancer supports all 3 major firmwares: QMK, ZMK and KMK.

-QMK support is currently only on [my QMK fork](https://github.com/subrezon/qmk_firmware/tree/subrezon/lancer), the `subrezon/lancer` branch.
-[The pull request has been submitted to the official QMK repository and is awaiting approval](https://github.com/qmk/qmk_firmware/pull/20792).
-It's taking an unusually long amount of time, but QMK devs are few and the pull request queue is hundreds long.
+Lancer support in QMK and KMK has been merged into their respective official repositories.

 ZMK is user config repository only.
 Merging into official ZMK repository is currently not planned.

 ## QMK

 The keyboard ID is `subrezon/lancer` in QMK.
-It is currently pending approval in the official QMK repository, you can use my repository for now.
-I will post an update as soon as it is approved by QMK devs.

 Here is an example of flashing the keyboard with the default firmware using the QMK CLI: